3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_machine_learning.rst

         ]
     }

+The table below exemplifies the evaluation metrics describing how good the predictions are with respect to the expected values.

 .. csv-table::
     :file: ../csv/ml_rfclassif_predict_global_eval.csv
     :widths: 9 9 9 9 9 9 9 9 9 9 9
     :header-rows: 1

+The figure below represents the computed leaf-wood segmentation directly visualized in the point cloud.

 .. figure:: ../img/rfclassif_unseen.png
     :scale: 25